dlemstra/AdventOfCode/2016/21/readme.md

 After these steps, the resulting scrambled password is `decab`.

 Now, you just need to generate a new scrambled password and you can access the system.
 Given the list of scrambling operations in your puzzle input, what is the result of scrambling `abcdefgh`?

+## --- Part Two ---

+You scrambled the password correctly, but you discover that you can't actually modify the password file on the system.
+You'll need to un-scramble one of the existing passwords by reversing the scrambling process.

+What is the un-scrambled version of the scrambled password `fbgdceah`?